mamangzed/tablein/README.md

 A powerful, feature-rich JavaScript table library for creating interactive, customizable tables with advanced functionality.

+## Demo

+Check out the [interactive demo](https://mamangzed.github.io/tablein/) to see Tablein in action.

 ## Features

 - **Client & Server-Side Operations**: Support for both client-side and server-side data processing